Israel, Gaza violence overshadows Biden's domestic plans - WTMJ

 But any presidential script is subject to real-world rewrites, and Biden faces rising pressure to weigh in more forcefully to stop the Middle East violence — as, by a scheduling quirk, he visited a city that is almost half Arab American.

-The Ford Rouge plant is in a section of Dearborn that’s estimated to be more than 90% Arab American Muslim, many of the locals strong supporters of Palestinians.
-Significant protests took place across the city while Biden was there.

-In a speech at the plant, Biden made only passing mention of the conflict, warmly addressing Michigan Rep. Rashida Tlaib, as she sat in the audience, saying he would pray that her grandmother and other family were well in the West Bank.
+In a speech at the plant, Biden made only passing mention of the conflict, warmly addressing Democratic Rep. Rashida Tlaib of Michigan as she sat in the audience, saying he would pray that her grandmother and other relatives were well in the West Bank.

-“I promise you I’m going to do everything to see that they are,” said Biden, who met Tlaib and fellow Michigan Democratic Rep. Debbie Dingell earlier at the Detroit airport where all three huddled in conversation on the tarmac for several minutes.
+“I promise you I’m going to do everything to see that they are,” Biden said.

+Biden also met Tlaib and fellow Michigan Democratic Rep. Debbie Dingell earlier at the Detroit airport, where all three huddled on the tarmac for several minutes in what appeared to be an animated conversation.
+Tlaib has publicly pressed Biden to get behind a U.N.
+Security Council resolution calling for a cease-fire — a measure that the U.S. has blocked from moving forward.

+“He was very compassionate — he listened,” Dingell said of Biden.
+“He’s deeply concerned.”

 The Biden administration has been conducting what it calls quiet diplomacy while declining to press for an immediate cease-fire by close ally Israel and Hamas.
 But privately, Biden administration officials have encouraged the Israelis to wind down their bombardment of Gaza.